In the coaching world, everyone talks about finding your coaching niche.

-Finally, we rescued our dating coaching company after having an intervention by one of our mentors who helped us drill down our niche.
+Finally, we rescued our dating coaching company after an intervention from one of our mentors who helped us drill down our niche.
 The moment we did that our business got stabilized and we were on track to making a 6 figure coaching business.

-But I hope you get the idea from my mistake, and that’s the thing in going generic vs becoming specific.
+But I hope you get the idea from my mistake about the difference between going generic vs becoming specific.

 Let me explain this to you with the help of an example.